KiNGEX1/Metainsbul/README.md

 4.) github : https://github.com/gushmazuko/metasploit_in_termux

 5.)
-If you are thinking then why i install metainsbul read this
+If you are thinking why i install metainsbul read this

 # Why we install Metainsbul?